Isaac Cowie: Biography

 In 1896, Cowie ran for Edmonton's town council as an alderman.
 He was elected, finishing fourth of eight candidates (the top six were elected).
 However, he resigned on July 7 of the same year.

 In 1901, Cowie moved to Winnipeg, where he commenced writing some memoirs; these were published in 1913 under the name The Company of Adventurers : A Narrative of Seven Years in the Service of the Hudson's Bay Company during 1867-1874.

 He was active with the Pioneers of Rupert's Land, a group devoted to the rights of white settlers in Rupert's Land at the time of its transfer to Canada.
 He was concerned that many of these pioneers did not receive land grants from Canada, and made numerous trips to Ottawa to fight this.
-Barbara Johnstone, writing in the Manitoba Pageant in 1959, records that Prime Minister Sir SirRobert Borden agreed to have the relevant legislation renewed, but was then defeated in an election by Wilfrid Laurier's Liberals; however, this must be in error since Arthur Meighen was Prime Minister after Borden.
+Barbara Johnstone, writing in the Manitoba Pageant in 1959, stated that Prime Minister Sir Robert Borden agreed to change the relevant legislation but was defeated by Wilfrid Laurier's Liberals before doing so.
+(However, this was in error since Arthur Meighen was prime minister after Borden, or she was referring to Tupper who was succeeded by Laurier in 1896.)

 Isaac Cowie died of cancer in Winnipeg May 18, 1917.